-Turn resilient low-carbon ideas into strategies and finance-ready projects
+Turning resilient low-carbon ideas into strategies and finance-ready projects

 In an environment where resources and expertise are limited, the Gap Fund supports cities and local governments in preparing and prioritizing climate-smart plans and investments with the goal of attracting more financing and support for implementation.

 Implemented by the World Bank and European Investment Bank, the City Climate Finance Gap Fund aims to help bridge the urban financing gap to achieve low carbon, climate resilient urbanization pathways.

 Cities are key to creating a climate-smart future.
-Over half the globe lives in cities, generating 80 percent of its total economic output and accounting for 70 percent of global CO2 emissions.
+Over half the globe lives in cities, generating 80% of its total economic output and accounting for 70% of global CO2 emissions.
 While urbanization is a key driver of growth – unplanned, rapid urbanization and urban sprawl present a huge risk for increasing both greenhouse gas and vulnerability to climate change and other shocks.

 The Gap Fund is implemented by the World Bank (WB) and European Investment Bank (EIB), in partnership with the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ).